ncoghlan/pulpdist/doc/configuration.rst

      }
    ]

-Raw trees map almost directly to the Pulp settings for the corresponding plugin.
+Raw repos map almost directly to the Pulp settings for the corresponding plugin.
 This has the advantage of making them entirely self contained and very flexible, but also makes their configuration very repetitive if multiple trees are being mirrored from the same source location.